INPVLSA/magento-clockwork/readme.md

 ## ✨ Features

-Timeline includes:
+- CSV?
+No.
+- Maybe open separate page which will contain only last page data?
+No. You don't need to reload page to see new data

+- Timeline with filters by type/text
-- All profiler events:
+  - All profiler events.
+All filterable by types (not all implemented yet, but)
     - Routing
     - Controller dispatch
     - Layout rendering
     - Events dispatching
     - Observers execution

-Additional data from page available in tabs:
+- Collections.
+With theirs SQL queries and time of loading
+- All database requests executed on page.
+Sortable, searchable, prettified ✨
+- Request data
-- Request data, including Magento-specific data for Http request (`IsSecure`, `PathInfo`, etc.)
+  - Magento-specific data (`IsSecure`, `PathInfo`, etc.)
+  - Http request data
-- OpenSearch/ElasticSearch queries/responses
+- All OpenSearch/ElasticSearch queries/responses

-## 🏁 Next implementation steps
-1. Redis storage
-2. DB storage

 ## 🏞️ More screenshots